 We provide training for staff on how to carry out compliant right to work checks.
 Please contact one of our expert Immigration team to discuss this further.

 No. With effect from 6 April 2022, right to work checks on BRP’s, BRC’s and Frontier Worker Permits have to be done using the online checking service.
 If a right to work check is done manually, this will not give the employer the statutory excuse.

 No. It is a common misconception that a British citizen can provide their driving licence to evidence their right to work.
 This is not acceptable proof of right to work.

 In some circumstances yes.
 For example, if the passport is being used to show that the individual is a British or Irish citizen, the passport does not need to be current.
 Please see List A above.

 However some circumstances require the passport to be current.
 For example, if the passport contains evidence that the individual has obtained Indefinite Leave to Remain or if the passport includes an endorsement confirming the right to work.
 Please see List A and List B above.

-The individual must share their online right to work record with you by providing a “share code”.
-This is then entered into the online Right to Work Checking Service which can be found here.
+The individual must share their online right to work record with you by providing a “share code” and their date of birth.
+This is then entered into the online Right to Work Checking Service.

 When reviewing the outcome of an online check, ensure that:

 Yes, once you have carried out the online check you must ensure the results match the individual’s appearance and you can do this in person or over video call.

 No, you only need to carry out the online check and retain a record of this.
 You do not need to check the physical BRP or passport.